Ancient Egypt: What Makes a Journey?

 Study Skills: In Middle School, the Learning Specialist and Literacy Specialist work with students individually and in small groups within various classroom settings.
 They consult regularly with the classroom teachers to coordinate strategies that take into account students’ specific learning styles.

 Students in the Middle School begin to take on more responsibility for their learning.
 Through support from their academic teachers and the Learning Specialist, students learn organization and time management skills that are reinforced daily, resulting in students who are more independent with homework.
 Students also learn various study strategies and test-taking techniques as they prepare for quizzes and tests or memorize lines for their class play.

 The Fourth Grade Sports program includes a combination of cooperative team-building activities, fitness and strength development, and an introduction to the interscholastic sports students will play in later years.
 Boys participate in soccer in the fall and baseball in the spring, while girls participate in field hockey in the fall and lacrosse in the spring.
 Students are introduced to the rules and regulations of these games and practice the basic skills and strategies of these sports while learning the cooperation and communication necessary to participate in a team sport.
-Throughout the year, other games and activities may include dodgeball, pickleball, flag football, basketball, volleyball, or ultimate Frisbee.
+Throughout the year, other games and activities may include dodgeball, pickleball, flag football, basketball, volleyball, team handball or ultimate Frisbee.
 The cornerstone of the sports curriculum is character development through demonstrating good sportsmanship.
 Participation in sports at Far Brook is paramount and all students are encouraged to participate to the best of their ability.